-- 1. Establish that there are realistic and credible barriers that would prevent the implementation of the proposed project activity from being carried out if the project activity was not registered as a CDM activity.
-Such realistic and credible barriers may include, among others: - Investment barriers, other than the economic/financial barriers in Step 2 above, inter alia: - For alternatives undertaken and operated by private entities: Similar activities have only been implemented with grants or other non-commercial finance terms.
-Similar activities are defined as activities that rely on a broadly similar technology or practices, are of a similar scale, take place in a comparable environment with respect to regulatory framework. - No private capital is available from domestic or international capital markets due to real or perceived risks associated with investment in the country where the proposed CDM project activity is to be implemented, as demonstrated by the credit rating of the country or other country investments reports of reputed origin. - Technological barriers, inter alia: - Skilled and/or properly trained labour to operate and maintain the technology is not available, which leads to an unacceptably high risk of equipment disrepair and malfunctioning or other underperformance; - Lack of infrastructure for implementation and logistics for maintenance of the technology (e.g. natural gas can not be used because of the lack of a gas transmission and distribution network). - Risk of technological failure: the process/technology failure risk in the local circumstances is significantly greater than for other technologies that provide services or outputs comparable to those of the proposed CDM project activity, as demonstrated by relevant scientific literature or technology manufacturer information. - The particular technology used in the proposed project activity is not available in the relevant region. - Barriers due to prevailing practice, inter alia: - The project activity is the "first of its kind". - Other barriers, preferably specified in the underlying methodology as examples.
+- No private capital is available from domestic or international capital markets due to real or perceived risks associated with investment in the country where the proposed CDM project activity is to be implemented, as demonstrated by the credit rating of the country or other country investments reports of reputed origin. - (b) Technological barriers, inter alia: - Skilled and/or properly trained labour to operate and maintain the technology is not available in the relevant country/region, which leads to an unacceptably high risk of equipment disrepair and malfunctioning or other underperformance: - Lack of infrastructure for implementation and logistics for maintenance of the technology (e.g. natural gas can not be used because of the lack of a gas transmission and distribution network); - Risk of technological failure: the process/technology failure risk in the local circumstances is significantly greater than for other technologies that provide services or outputs comparable to those of the proposed CDM project activity, as demonstrated by relevant scientific literature or technology manufacturer information; - The particular technology used in the proposed project activity is not available in the relevant region. - (c) Barriers due to prevailing practice, inter alia:

+The project activity is the "first of its kind".

+(d) Other barriers, preferably specified in the underlying methodology as examples.